 Greystoke village is about 3 miles away.
 There is an outdoor heated pool there open in the summer, it’s great fun but don’t expect the weather of St Tropez.
 In the centre of the village is the post office/shop and the Boot and Shoe pub (017684 83343) that has various events on through the week.
 The locals are very friendly and if you catch the right night, Harry might be there with his Whiskey Club.

 Skelton- the Dog and Gun (017684 84301) is a fabulous pub for Sunday lunch and dinner.
 Booking is recommended.

-Penrith is a quiet market town, but there are some good places to eat, the Lounge (0176 866395) and Four and Twenty in the centre of the town we like very much.
+Penrith is a quiet market town, but there are some good places to eat, the Lounge (0176 866395) and Four and Twenty in the centre of the town we like very much (01768 210231).
 However if you prefer to buy something to cook for yourself, there are lots of supermarkets, Marks and Spencer, Sainsburys, Aldi, Booths and Morrison’s.
 (It is better than Keswick for choice of supermarkets and parking.
 If you want o stay for any length of time then go to the Sainsbury’s car park as it’s free for two hours)

 Penrith Take Aways

 There are various take aways in Penrith, but here are some that we prefer.